yomotsu/PXG-drawer/README.md

 - Firefox
 - Safari
 - iOS Safari
+- Android Browser 4.3

-Not tested on Android but supposed to work, hopefully...
+Not tested on Android 4.2 and below but supposed to work, hopefully...

 ## Examples